-In Figure \ref{fig2_H06} we show the implied volatility correction in Eq.~(\ref{eq:implied2}) as function of relative time to maturity $\tau/\bar\tau$ for three values of the moneyness $K/x$.
-We used here again $H=0.6, a_F=0.1$ and $\left((\eps/\bar\tau)^{(1-H)} \bar\tau \sigma_\phi\right)=0.04$.
-Note that due to the form of the ``vega'' , the sensitivity of the price to the volatility, the form of the implied volatility surface is very different from that of the price correction.
+In Figure \ref{fig2_H06}, we show the implied volatility correction in Eq.~(\ref{eq:implied2}) as a function of relative time to maturity $\tau/\bar\tau$ for three values of the moneyness $K/x$.
+We again used $H=0.6, a_F=0.1$ and $\left((\eps/\bar\tau)^{(1-H)} \bar\tau \sigma_\phi\right)=0.04$.
+Note that due to the form of the ``vega'' (which is the sensitivity of the price to the volatility), the form of the implied volatility surface is very different from that of the price correction.

-In Figure \ref{fig_surffi} we show the implied volatility correction surface as function of relative maturity $\tau/\bar\tau$ and moneyness $K/X$.
+In Figure \ref{fig_surffi}, we show the implied volatility correction surface as a function of the relative time to maturity $\tau/\bar\tau$ and the moneyness $K/x$.

 \begin{proof} We find by using Eqs. (\ref{pc}) and (\ref{eq:vega}) that the implied volatility is given by